Kinvey/swift-sdk/README.md

 `make test`

 ```
-Important Note: adding the environment variables KINVEY_APP_KEY and KINVEY_APP_SECRET will allow you to run the tests against a real Kinvey environment.
+Important Note: adding the environment variables KINVEY_APP_KEY, KINVEY_APP_SECRET and KINVEY_MIC_APP_KEY will allow you to run the tests against a real Kinvey environment.
 ```

 ## Releasing